-- All PhD students are complete the CITI online Responsible Conduct of Research course with an average score of 80 percent or higher. - Go to the following website and read the section on "Collaborative Institutional Training Initiative (CITI) Online Program in Responsible Conduct of Research (RCR)" for detailed instructions on this requirement. - https://grad.buffalo.edu/succeed/current-students/policy-library.degreerequirements.html#title 283930771
+- All PhD students are complete the CITI online Responsible Conduct of Research course with an average score of 80 percent or higher. - Go to the following website and read the section on "Collaborative Institutional Training Initiative (CITI Program) Online Program in Responsible Conduct of Research (RCR)" for detailed instructions on this requirement. - o Graduate School Policy Library Degree Requirements